ros/meta-ros/README.md

   is enough to resolve this if you're using old pyro unsupported release.

+  ros2topic (and few more recipes when ROS_USE_PYTHON3 is set to yes) depends on python3-pyyaml which was added in 1161ab8f8dda272eb5d09917446cc5b971be1335@meta-openembedded.

   cv-bridge and dependent recipes, e.g., the image-transport recipes, depend on 7568bfdd114597956a1da68746f207ec7f93a48d@openembedded-core.
   For native python-numpy support, these recipes also depend on